rubyiscoding/iOSFinalProject_ContactApplication/README.md

 ## Contact Application

-A simple contact management application for iOS that allows you to manage and organize your contacts efficiently.This project is developed as the final project for the first semester of MAPD course.
+A simple contact management application for iOS that allows users to manage and organize their contacts efficiently.This project is developed as the final project for the first semester of MAPD course.

 ## Features